 Bali is a well-known island in Southeast Asia.
-The island is considered as a paradise island with a few smaller neighboring islands, such as Nusa Penida, Nusa Lembongan, and Nusa Ceningan. and full of natural beauty, culture, and history.
+The island is considered a paradise island with a few smaller neighboring islands, such as Nusa Penida, Nusa Lembongan, and Nusa Ceningan. and is full of natural beauty, culture, and history.
 There are so many things to do in Bali so what are the must-dos in Bali?

 If you visit Bali you can enjoy the white sandy beaches that are good for swimming, sunbathing or kitesurfing.
-You can also explore the local markets, temples, go shopping, enjoy the nightlife and restaurants.
+You can also explore the local markets, and temples, go shopping, and enjoy the nightlife and restaurants.
 But there are still plenty of amazing things to do in Bali and can still experience in Bali.

 In this post, we will go through what are the must-dos in Bali.
 So let’s get started!

 Read More On Bali

 - How Much Does Beer Cost in Bali?